astrockragh/hugo-academic/content/post/postdoc_experience1/index.md

 subtitle:

 # Summary for listings and search engines
-summary: The postdoctoral job market is one of the major challenges to any finishing graduate student wishing to continue in academia.
+summary: The postdoctoral job market is one of the major challenges anyone wishing to work in academia must face.
 Here I want to provide some lessons learned and personal reflections for both other and my future self.

 # Link this post with a project
 projects: []